saidturkdogan/AirWatch/README.md

 ## Data Flow

-1. Air Quality Service collects air quality data and stores it in InfluxDB.
+1. Air Quality Service collects air quality data and stores it in TimescaleDB.
 2. Air Quality Service sends raw data to Kafka.
 3. Anomaly Detection Service consumes data from Kafka, analyzes it, and detects anomalies.
 4. Detected anomalies are stored by the Anomaly Detection Service and sent to Kafka.
 5. Notification Service consumes anomaly notifications from Kafka and processes them.
+6. Frontend application fetches data from the API Gateway and displays it on an interactive map and charts.

+## Database Initialization

+When the system starts up with Docker Compose, the TimescaleDB database is automatically initialized with the following:

+1. **TimescaleDB Extension**: The TimescaleDB extension is enabled for time-series data handling
+2. **Tables Creation**: Tables for air quality data, anomalies, and notifications are created
+3. **Hypertables**: The tables are converted to TimescaleDB hypertables for efficient time-series operations
+4. **Dummy Data**: Initial air quality data for various cities is inserted

+This initialization is handled by the `init.sql` script that is mounted as a volume in the TimescaleDB container.

 ## Development